If you want to plunge into the world of courtly life, love and even lavatories, you’re in the right place with a tour inside the Hofburg complex.

 (The outside of the apartments)

-Although the wider Hofburg area now features numerous separate institutions, your first address for seeing inside the imperial complex itself should be the tour of the Sisi Museum, the Imperial Apartments, and the Silver Collection.
+Although the wider Hofburg area now features numerous separate institutions, your first address for seeing inside the imperial complex itself should be a tour of the Sisi Museum and Imperial Apartments.

-A single ticket gets you into these three locations in the main buildings at the heart of the Hofburg:
+A single ticket gets you into the locations in the main buildings at the heart of the Hofburg.

 - The Sisi Museum features the life, clothes, and personal possessions of Sisi (Empress Elisabeth): the famous wife of Emperor Franz Joseph